 Give the gift of time.

-Help out by serving on a committee, tabling at public events, or helping with mailings and other periodic projects.
+Help out by serving on a committee, joining one of our Volunteer Crews, or helping with mailings and other periodic projects.
 Host a gathering of your friends to learn about Kestrel and local land protection.
 You provide the food, drinks, and atmosphere; we’ll bring the information and slideshow!

 Help us care for properties protected by fee or conservation restriction.
 We are looking for committed volunteers who love the outdoors and would like to help monitor and maintain conserved lands in our region.
 Click on the title of each role to see a detailed description of the responsibilities.